Monitoring and Observability for AI Environments

 Azure Policy, Defender for Cloud

 💡 Tip: Monitor both the model behavior and the infrastructure that supports it.
-Inference without GPU visibility is incomplete diagnosis.
+Inference without GPU visibility is an incomplete diagnosis.

 Observability tools in Azure